Ankur3107/ankur3107.github.io/_posts/2020-03-08-how-i-reached-in-top6-in-squad2.0.md

 1. Upload Model+Code on Codalab
 2. Made Docker image for my requirement
 3. Run Tuned Albert for Dev data using Docker image+Model+Code
-4. Submit the final image link.
+4. Submitted the final image link.

 ### Special Thanks for help and support